 Sea salt can come in different colors, ranging from white to pink to gray, depending on the minerals present in the seawater.
 It can also be iodized, which means that iodine has been added to it to prevent iodine deficiency.

-What Are Sea Salt Flakes
+What are Sea Salt Flakes?

 Sea salt flakes are often used by chefs and bakers for their distinct texture and flavor.
 They can be used to add a finishing touch to dishes, or incorporated into baked goods for a subtle crunch and saltiness.
 Some popular brands of sea salt flakes include Maldon Salt and Bitterman’s Flake Salt.
+For more on Maldon Salt, be sure to see the article Maldon Salt: A Reason to Flake Out!
+To learn about other finishing salts that you might substitute, see Maldon Salt Alternatives.

 Despite this, sea salt flakes are often preferred by chefs and home cooks for their unique texture and flavor, as well as their less processed nature compared to regular table salt.
 They can be used to enhance the flavors of veggies, beans, and spices, and are a staple in many kitchens around the world.